-The Gerontology for Healthcare Professionals certificate graduates will be well prepared to use their knowledge, skills and abilities working with older adults in a variety of positions in diverse settings such as:
+Upon completion of the Gerontology for Professionals certificate you will be well prepared to use your knowledge, skills and abilities to work with older adults in a variety of positions in diverse settings such as:

 - Home Health Care and Assisted Living

 - Long-Term Care, Nursing Homes and Group Homes